Laws and Regulations

 - Michigan Administrative Rules for Special Education (MARSE) With Related IDEA Federal Regulations [PDF]

 Michigan rules are aligned to federal regulations.
 This document contains the Michigan rules and relevant federal regulations.

 - Michigan School Code – PA 451 of 1976

-The state education law which includes specific special education provisions.
+The state education law includes specific special education provisions.

-Policy and guidance documents provide information to help interpret and implement the law.
+Policy documents provide information to help interpret and implement the law.
 The documents are not laws or regulations.

 - Emergency Use of Seclusion and Physical Restraint [PDF]